The Conjuring: Development

 Producer Tony DeRosa-Grund wrote the original treatment and titled the project The Conjuring.
 For nearly 14 years, he tried to get the movie made without any success.
 He landed a deal to make the movie at Gold Circle Films, the production company behind The Haunting in Connecticut, but a contract could not be finalized and the deal was dropped.

-DeRosa-Grund allied with producer Peter Safran, and sibling writers Chad and Carey W. Hayes were brought on board to refine the script.
+DeRosa-Grund allied with producer Peter Safran.
+Sibling writers Chad and Carey W. Hayes were brought on board to refine the script.
 Using DeRosa-Grund's treatment and the Ed Warren tape, the Hayes brothers changed the story's point of view from the Perron family to the Warrens'.
 The brothers interviewed Lorraine Warren many times over the phone to clarify details.
 By mid-2009, the property became the subject of a six-studio bidding war that landed the film at Summit Entertainment.
 However, DeRosa-Grund and Summit could not conclude the transaction and the film went into turnaround.
 DeRosa-Grund reconnected with New Line Cinema, who had lost in the original bidding war but who ultimately picked up the film.
 On November 11, 2009, a deal was made between New Line and DeRosa-Grund's Evergreen Media Group.

 Pre-production

 Pre-production began in early 2011, with reports surfacing in early June that James Wan was in talks to direct the film.
 This was later confirmed by Warner Bros., which also stated that the film would be loosely based on real-life events surrounding Ed and Lorraine Warren.
 In January 2012, Vera Farmiga and Patrick Wilson were cast to star in the film.
 That month, Ron Livingston and Lili Taylor were also confirmed for roles in the film, which at that time was developing under the working title of The Untitled Warren Files Project.
-The film's title was temporarily changed to The Warren Files based on a suggestion by Wan, but was later reverted to The Conjuring prior to the commencement of the film's marketing campaign.
+The film's title was temporarily changed to The Warren Files based on a suggestion by Wan but was later reverted to The Conjuring prior to the start of the film's marketing campaign.

 In preparation for their roles, Farmiga and Wilson traveled to Connecticut to spend time with Lorraine Warren, who also visited the set during production.
 Over the course of spending three days at the Warren home, both actors took in information that could not otherwise be achieved from secondary research.
 "I just wanted to absorb her essence.
 I wanted to see the details, she has such mad style.
 I just wanted to see – the way she communicates with her hands, these gestures, her smile, how she moves through space," said Farmiga on her observations of Warren.